hashicorp/vault/website/source/docs/secrets/databases/elasticdb.html.md

 ## Getting Started

 To take advantage of this plugin, you must first enable Elasticsearch's native realm of security by activating X-Pack.
 These instructions will walk you through doing this using Elasticsearch 7.1.1.
-However, Elasticsearch 7.x.x is also supported.
-At the time of writing, X-Pack was a paid feature.
-To use it, you may need to enable a 30-day trial with Elasticsearch, or activate a paid version.

 ### Enable X-Pack Security in Elasticsearch